Ashburton, New Zealand: History

 In 2021, the Ashburton slogan: "Whatever it takes" was scrapped by the Ashburton District Council.
-Having been in use for approximately 10 years, it has drawn criticism.
+Having been in use for approximately 10 years, it had drawn criticism.
 In 2012, it made a list of Top 10 worst NZ city slogans.
 The Ashburton welcome sign had been changed surreptitiously at times from ‘Ashburton: Whatever it Takes’ to ‘Ashburton: ‘Whatever’.

-In April 2021, a contract was signed to start a $42 million build of a new library and civic centre for Ashburton.
-A $20 million contribution came from the New Zealand government.
-The three story building will include council chambers, office space, a recording studio, areas to study in, a library and a performance area.
-It will also incorporate the Pioneer Hall into the facility.
-The library is to be named Te Pātaka o kā Tuhituhi and the civic centre is to be named Te Waharoa a Hine Paaka.
+A new library and civic centre for Ashburton was built between 2021 and 2023, at a final cost of $62.1 million, with a $20 million contribution from the New Zealand government.
+The three-story building includes council chambers, office space, a recording studio, areas to study in, a library and a performance area.
+The design also incorporates the historic Pioneer Hall into the facility.
+The civic centre was named Te Whare Whakatere.

-A new retail centre called "River Crossing" is planned to open in 2022.
-Local property developers hope that this will mean the local people will have more opportunities to spend their money in Ashburton rather than Christchurch or Timaru.
-A March 2020 report found that 32% of retail spending by locals, was spent out of town.
-Between 150 and 180 jobs are expected to be created as a result of the development.

 Geography

-Setting

 Ashburton is situated 17 kilometres inland on the Canterbury Plains approximately 86 km south of Christchurch and 75 kilometres north of Timaru.
 Methven is 33 kilometres inland from Ashburton.
 Rakaia and the Rakaia river are 28 kilometres to the north of Ashburton.

 The town is the centre of an agricultural and pastoral farming district on the Canterbury Plains.
 It has one large suburb, Tinwald, south of the Ashburton River / Hakatere.
 The town has three other suburbs: Allenton, Hampstead and Netherby.